con-j-e/akdof-monorepo-draft-0/admin/secrets/README.md

 ## Cryptfile Modifications: Please Consult the Team

 Contributers should rarely, if ever, need to modify the cryptfile.
-The internally distributed file is intended to be preconfigured and ready to go.
-If modifications to the cryptfile are required, there should first be a consultation with the rest of the team, so we can assess whether to redistribute the modified version to everyone.
+The internally distributed file is intended to be preconfigured and ready to go for our use cases.
+If modifications to the cryptfile are required, there should be consultation with the rest of the team, so we can assess whether to redistribute the modified version to everyone.